 Readers may be familiar with linear regression, multiple linear regression, or analysis of variance (ANOVA).

 These models can be considered part of larger category of linear models called general linear model.
-The dependent variable is continuous interval/ratio, and there are assumptions about the distribution of the data.
-These models are usually called parametric models or tests, although technically other types of models which assume properties about the distribution of the data are also parametric in nature.
+The dependent variable is continuous interval/ratio, and there are assumptions about the distribution of the sampled population.
+These models are usually called parametric models or tests, although technically other types of models which assume properties about the parameters of the model are also parametric in nature.

 Generalized linear models

 Models for other types of dependent variables can be developed in a generalized linear model framework.
-This approach is similar to general linear model approach, except that there are different assumptions about the distribution of the data.
+This approach is similar to general linear model approach, except that there are different assumptions about the nature of the dependent variable or the distribution of its population.

 For example, ordinal dependent variables can be modeled with cumulative link models.
 Binary (yes/no) dependent variables can be modeled with logistic regression.
 Dependent variables of discrete counted quantities can be modeled with Poisson regression and similar techniques.
 Percent and proportion data can be modeled with beta regression.